Have you ever found patches of yellow daisies Doronicum pardalianches while out walking in the Scottish countryside?

 |Growing on a steep roadside verge

-The plant was first introduced to the UK in medieval times as a medicinal herb but it has now naturalised across most of Eastern Scotland.
-It was thought that it gave men the power to destroy wild beasts hence it’s common name Leopards Bane as it was once used as a poison and added to raw meat for bait. (from the Journal of the Royal Society of Medicine)
+Doronicum pardalianches is a fully hardy perennial and a member of the Asteraceace family.
+It grows around 2-3 feet tall and has between 2-5 bright yellow single daisy flowers per stem with heart shaped toothed leaves.
+The plant was first introduced to the UK in medieval times as a medicinal herb.
+In fact it has now naturalised across most of Eastern Scotland.
+It was thought that it gave men the power to destroy wild beasts.
+Hence it’s common name Leopards Bane.
+It also was used as a poison and added to raw meat for bait. (from the Journal of the Royal Society of Medicine)

 |Giant Leopards Bane – Doronicum pardalianches.

 |native blue forget me nots – Myosotis – a good companion plant

 A More Tamed Plant?